-Long-serving Smith among Hearts departures
+Haring stays as long-serving Smith leaves Hearts

 Last updated on .From the section Hearts

-Long-serving Michael Smith will leave Hearts this summer, along with Gary Mackay-Steven and Ross Stewart.
+Austrian midfielder Haring, 29, has made more than 100 appearances since joining Hearts in 2018.

-Northern Ireland defender Smith, 34, will depart after six years and more than 200 appearances for the Tynecastle club.
+Northern Ireland defender Smith, 34, will depart after six years and more than 200 appearances for the Tynecastle side.

 Former Scotland winger Mackay-Steven, 32, moved to Edinburgh in January 2021 and has made 64 appearances at Hearts.